Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Method

-World modeling is fundamentally a prediction task with stochasticity.
+predictive learning is fundamentally a stochastic task.
 We formulate it as a conditional generation problem, where $\mathbf{s}^{-O+1:0}$ denotes a sequence of past visual observations and $\mathbf{c}$ represents a potential perturbation to the environment (e.g., actions or goals)~\citep{agarwal2025cosmos}.
-The objective of a world model is to approximate the conditional distribution of future frames $p(\mathbf{s}^{1:S} \mid \mathbf{s}^{-O+1:0}, \mathbf{c})$, which is inherently unknown and must be learned from data.
+The objective of a predictive model is to approximate the conditional distribution of future frames $p(\mathbf{s}^{1:S} \mid \mathbf{s}^{-O+1:0}, \mathbf{c})$, which is inherently unknown and must be learned from data.